 Remodeling the bathroom can be a fun and exciting way to update an older home or to prepare a house to go on the market.
-A bathroom remodel can improve the room’s aesthetic appeal, its functionality, and design.
-If a bathroom is outdated and it’s been 20 or more years since its had a facelift, a remodel can make all the difference – it may even increase the value of your home.
+A bathroom remodels can improve the room’s aesthetic appeal, its functionality, and design.
+If a bathroom is outdated and it’s been 20 or more years since it had a facelift, a remodel can make all the difference – it may even increase the value of your home.

 But the question is, do you keep the fixtures where they are or do you move them?
 The answer depends on your vision, your budget, and whether you’ll be remodeling the bathroom yourself.

 If you’re remodeling the bathroom yourself, the traditional advice is to plan the remodel around the existing fixtures.
-You want to avoid moving the toilet, shower and sink if you’re determined to do the project by yourself.
+You want to avoid moving the toilet, shower, and sink if you’re determined to do the project by yourself.
 If your heart is set on moving the bathroom plumbing – the toilet, bathtub, shower, and sink and cost is not an issue, then make sure you hire a professional plumber to handle the moving of these fixtures.

 You can certainly create the design, select the fixtures, paint colors and decorations, but you want to avoid moving the bathroom fixtures on your own – this is not a DIY project.